 Pancreatic Cancer Screening

-The Cedars-Sinai Pancreatic Cancer Screening and Early Detection (PanScan) Program uses regular screening studies to detect cancer early when treatments are more effective.
+Our Pancreatic Cancer Screening and Early Detection Program closely monitors high-risk people for the first signs of cancer.
 We build a comprehensive long-term screening plan based on your risk.

 - Positive genetic markers from genetic testing, including BRCA1 and BRCA2 genes (the genes associated with breast cancer), CDKN2A, PRSS1, SPINK1, STK11, TP53, ATM and PALB2.